raven-wing/ez-python-release/README.md

 - **Configurable**: Flexible inputs for customizing Python version, Poetry version, build commands, and more
 - **Artifact Upload**: Automatically uploads built distributions as GitHub artifacts

+## Prerequisites

+### GitHub App Setup

+This action requires a GitHub App for authentication.
+This provides:
+- Elevated permissions to bypass branch protection rules
+- Better security than Personal Access Tokens
+- Proper attribution for automated commits

+**To create a GitHub App:**

+1. Go to your GitHub Settings → Developer settings → GitHub Apps → New GitHub App
+2. Configure the app:
+   - **Name**: Choose a name (e.g., "My Release Bot")
+   - **Homepage URL**: Your repository URL
+   - **Webhook**: Uncheck "Active"
+   - **Permissions**:
+     - Repository permissions:
+       - Contents: Read and write
+       - Metadata: Read-only
+3. Create the app and note the **App ID**
+4. Generate a private key and download it
+5. Install the app on your repository (Settings → GitHub Apps → Install)
+6. Add secrets to your repository:
+   - `RELEASER_APP_ID`: Your App ID
+   - `RELEASER_PRIVATE_KEY`: Contents of the downloaded private key file

+**Branch Protection Bypass:**

+To allow the app to push to protected branches:
+1. Go to repository Settings → Branches → Branch protection rules
+2. Edit your main branch rule
+3. Under "Allow specified actors to bypass required pull requests"
+4. Add your GitHub App to the bypass list

 ## Usage

 ### Basic Example